jcqnly/Lab12_MVCtutorial/README.md

 # Lab12 MVCtutorial
-Code along with a tutorial on how to create an MVC app [here](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-2.1&tabs=aspnetcore2x)
+Code along with a tutorial on how to create an MVC app [here](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-2.1&tabs=aspnetcore2x).

 ---
 ## Objective
 Create an ASP.NET Core MVC website with the guidance of [tutuorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?tabs=aspnetcore2x&view=aspnetcore-2.1).
+Learn to work with the Entity Framework and enable CRUD operations on a local database.
+Adjust to working with HTML and CSS in conjunction with C# within Razor Pages build beautiful sites that have a full backend.

 ---
 ## Overview